scottysinclair/barleydb/README.md

 * No bytecode manipulation.

 ### Dynamic and Static Nature
 Another key interesting aspect of BarleyDB the fact that **compilation is a completely optional step!**.
 It is completely possible and valid to import an XML specification outlining the complete **database schema**.
 You can then use the meta-model to query and persist data.
+This is a very unusual and powerfull feature which no other the Java ORM solution offers and it allows BarleyDB to be used in interesting ways.

-It is also possible to generate Java classes which then allow static and compilation safe interaction with the database.
+It is of course also possible to generate Java classes which then allow static and compilation safe interaction with the database.

 #### Benefits to UI development of dynamic nature
 You could use the schema / meta model to create generic CRUD UI screens in the UI technology of your choice which would allow users to view and edit the database data.
 This would allow products to ship very early.
 Custom / fancy UI screens could then be created on an as needed basis.